TERC/puppet-databucket/README.markdown

 A databucket is a resource primitive that functions as a lightweight exportable data container.
 It can be used to import and export arbitrary data in a controllable manner between classes or nodes.

 The get_bucketed function(see below) can be used to collect all buckets that are real or have been realized of a given type, collecting their data into an array.

 ## Functions ##

-### create_databucket ###
+### create_databuckets ###
-Creates a bucket of the specified type.
+This function is similar to the create_resources function now included in puppet except:
+- the resource is known to be a databucket
+- the first argument(type) is actually setting a parameter used for filtering on the resource
+- the name is automatically assigned and follows the format #{type}::#{md5sum(data)}
+- the third argument sets metaparameters(tags, expiration, virtual, export)

+*Examples:*
+    create_databuckets('bucket', {

+Is functionally equivalent to:
+    databucket { '': type => 'bucket', data => '' }

 ### databucket_md5sum ###
 The databucket_md5sum function uses the standard ruby Digest library to perform a Digest::MD5.hexdigest on a string.